kastrube/kastrube/README.md

 ![Animated 3D Earth Globe]()

-This is an interactive 3D Earth globe component built with [mention technologies used, e.g., Three.js, React Three Fiber]..
+This is an interactive 3D Earth globe component built with [mention technologies used, e.g., Three.js, React Three Fiber](pepeeee.gif)..

 [See it live](#live-demo)  (Link to a live demo - see point 2 below)
 <!--